Ukrainian troops leave Crimean bases as truce with Russia expires

 and Ternopol, following the takeover of the naval headquarters there a day earlier.

-Slavutych, the command ship of the Ukrainian fleet remained anchored in the main port of Sevastopol on Friday, blocked by three Russian auxiliary vessels and the missile cruiser Moskva.
+Slavutych, the command ship of the Ukrainian fleet remained anchored in the main port of Sevastopol on Friday.
+Its engines were running, but the ship was blocked by three Russian auxiliary vessels and the missile cruiser Moskva, preventing it from sailing away.